 Triquetrella californica is a moss native to California, with a range that extends as far north as central Oregon.
 Yet here it was on Galiano Island, in a southern exposed rock outcrop community at Bluffs Park.
 The beautiful red bryophyte has never been seen to bear sporophytes, so, without wind-borne spores to account for its distribution, it is a wonder how it got here.
 Currently ranked as Critically Imperiled at a global scale (G1), it is surely among the rarest of species to be found in the southern Gulf Islands.

 The Beaty Biodiversity Museum published a blog on the event (and subsequent bioblitz), which you can read here.

 Our foray brought us to the summit of Mount Sutil, where there were many more interesting species to be found among Garry oak woodlands and rock outcrop communities: Olivia scouring rock outcrops in hopes of finding more Triquetrella; Scott shaking down insects from oak foliage; and Steve and myself poking around looking for some of the more recently described mosses known to occur on the coast.
-Later that afternoon, this improbable party of ours was graced by the appearance of Erynnis propertius: the Propertius duskywing, a butterfly which flies only in association with Garry oak woodlands.
-What a rare occasion this was indeed, for these woodland habitats are as precious as any within Canada, covering a very sparse area within the Coastal Douglas-fir Biogeoclimatic Zone of British Columbia.
+Later that afternoon, our improbable party was graced by the appearance of Erynnis propertius: the Propertius duskywing, a butterfly which flies only in association with Garry oak woodlands.
+What a rare occasion this was indeed, for these woodland habitats are as precious as any within Canada, covering a marginal area within the Coastal Douglas-fir Biogeoclimatic Zone of British Columbia.